 Progression for New Zealand HR Professionals

-The Human Resources Institute of New Zealand supports HR Professionals to achieve recognised standards of excellence and competence in HR practice through its professional pathway.
+Human Resources New Zealand supports HR Professionals to achieve recognised standards of excellence and competence in HR practice through its professional pathway.

 HRNZ sets standards of professional practice and connects members with opportunities to develop and maintain their capability throughout their career.